 James Sherwood is the author of three Thames & Hudson books: Savile Row: The Master Tailors of British Bespoke (2010),

 Fashion at Royal Ascot: Three Centuries of Thoroughbred Style (2011) and The Perfect Gentleman: The Pursuit of Timeless Elegance & Style in London (2012).

-He is the Editor-at-Large of The Rake who christened Sherwood 'Guardian of Savile Row' and has consulted on design, archives and curation for Anderson & Sheppard,
+He was the founding Editor-at-Large of The Rake who christened James 'Guardian of Savile Row' and is now Fashion History Editor.

-Bloomsbury Square is a whimsical view on the absurdities and amusements of life in London.
+& Co website.
+His online diary Letters from Bloomsbury Square is a whimsical view on the absurdities and amusements of life in London.